sebranchett/old-TUDlife/_posts/2020-03-19-Support-for-Research-Computing.markdown

 *Do you have the kind of prickly problem we like to sink our teeth into?*

 Each faculty has its own Faculty IT Manager (FIM).
-You can find your FIM here:

-[intranet.tudelft.nl/en/-/faculty-it-manager](https://intranet.tudelft.nl/en/-/faculty-it-manager) (log into intranet.tudelft.nl first and then copy/paste this link) If you need to discuss your IT requirements, your FIM is your first point of contact.
+You can find your FIM [here](https://intranet.tudelft.nl/en/-/faculty-it-manager) (log into intranet.tudelft.nl first and then click on the 'here' link).
+If you need to discuss your IT requirements, your FIM is your first point of contact.

 Is your problem more data related?
 Each faculty has a Data Steward.
 You can find your Data Steward [here](https://www.tudelft.nl/en/library/current-topics/research-data-management/r/support/data-stewardship/contact/).